Man Admits To NJ, NY Bank Robbery Spree

-A New Jersey man admitted to a bank robbery spree across New York and New Jersey.
+An Essex County man on Friday admitted to a bank robbery spree across New York and New Jersey.

-Myron Anderson, 40, of Newark, pleaded guilty on Friday, Nov.
-13 to five counts of bank robbery and two counts of Hobbs Act robbery before U.S. District Judge Kevin McNulty, U.S. Attorney Craig Carpenito said in a statement.
+Myron Anderson, 40, of Newark, pleaded guilty to five counts of bank robbery and two counts of Hobbs Act robbery before U.S. District Judge Kevin McNulty, U.S. Attorney Craig Carpenito said in a statement.

 The robberies occurred between October 2018 and January 2019.